 The Middlefield Village Water Department receives its water from two ground water wells.
 The wells are located in the Tare Creek Watershed on state route 608 approximately 1.8 miles north of route 87.
 The water is pumped from the wells to the filter treatment plant located on state route 608 approximately 0.5 miles north of route 87.
 Here the water is filtered and chlorinated then stored for contact time before being pumped into the distribution system and storage towers.
-The plant went on line as of October 2008 resulting in a significant reduction of Iron, Manganese and Arsenic in the drinking water.
-Water consumption was down from 135.486 million gallons in 2019 to 125.223 million gallons in 2020, which is an average amount of water usage in comparison to the past several years.
+Water consumption was down slightly from 122.057 million gallons in 2021 to 121.627 million gallons in 2022, which is an average amount of water usage in comparison to the past several years.